FLOOD PROTECTION

 Cats Creek (complete)

 The Floating Lagoon is a length of land near Westport where a stopbank and 200-metre-long portable flood barriers are planned.
-Vegetation clearance to allow remediation of the existing stopbank at Floating Lagoon is currently underway.
+It is part of the North end stopbank.
+Vegetation clearance to allow remediation of the existing stopbank at Floating Lagoon is complete.

 The Abattoir Drain project is a small earthen bund which will redirect floodwaters in Cats Creek to the Abattoir Drain.
 The bund will assist in reducing inundation of properties downstream of Cats Creek.
-After geotechnical and planning work was completed, physical work was carried out in September/October.
+Following the completion of geotechnical and planning work , physical work was carried out in September/October 2024.

 Stage TWO